duanxianpi/duanxianpi/README.md

 ### 👋 Hi there, I am Xianpi Duan
 A Computer Science student in my third year at McMaster University.
-I am actively seeking a co-op opportunity for the winter and summer of 2024.
+I am actively seeking a co-op opportunity for the summer of 2024.

 ### 🔭 I’m currently working on